cjoakim/CosmosAIGraph/impl/docs/readme.md

 - **Azure Cosmos DB** is used as the persistent OLTP datastore
   - One or more Cosmos DB APIs may be part of your solution
   - See https://learn.microsoft.com/en-us/azure/cosmos-db/
-  - Implementation 1 uses the **Cosmos DB Mongo vCore API**
+  - You can use either the **Cosmos DB Mongo vCore or NoSQL APIs**
     - https://learn.microsoft.com/en-us/azure/cosmos-db/mongodb/vcore/
+  - Your domain data, with embeddings, are stored here
-  - AI sessions, prompt history, and completion history is stored here
+  - AI sessions, prompt history, feedback, and completion history is persisted here
+  - This Cosmos DB data can optionally be mirrored to OneLake in Microsoft Fabric
 - **Azure OpenAI** is used for AI and LLM functionality
   - See https://learn.microsoft.com/en-us/azure/ai-services/openai/
 - **semantic-kernel** is use for AI and LLM orchestration